-Driven by transaction based fees the Bank receives pursuant to agreements with affiliates and unaffiliated third parties related to loans and lending commitments transacted by the Bank.
-Fees from affiliates compensate the Bank for relationship priced loans granted to clients of the affiliate.
-Such fees are reported as Noninterest revenues-Fee Income in the income statement, see Note 11.
+The Bank receives transaction-based fees pursuant to agreements with affiliates and unaffiliated third parties related to loans and lending commitments transacted by the Bank.
+Fees from affiliates also compensate the Bank for relationship priced loans granted to clients of the affiliate.
+Such fees are reported as Non-interest revenues-Fee Income in the income statement, see Note 11.